United States Regiments & Batteries > New YorkInfantry

 January 3 Reconnaissance to Big Bethel

-April 28 Captain Lorenz Meyer of Company A promoted to major
+April 28 Captain Lorenz Meyer of Company A was promoted to major.

-May 9 Embarked for expedition under General Wool against Norfolk attached to 2nd Brigade, 1st Division, Dept. of Virginia
+May 9 Embarked for expedition under General Wool against Norfolk.
+Attached to 2nd Brigade, 1st Division, Department of Virginia

 May 10 Landed at Ocean View and advanced on Norfolk.
 Reached Tranter’s Creek at 9 a.m. and skirmished with Confederate battery.
 Reached fortifications of Norfolk at 6 p.m. and occupied city.